cesco345/pi_interfaces/desfire_tools/1_setup_card_README.md

 - Fresh cards have no applications
 - Applications must be created before files can be created
 - File operations must be performed after selecting an application

+How to get back to a clean state:

+First, try to reset the session with an Abort command:

+90 EF 00 00 00

+Then try selecting the master application (AID 000000):

+90 5A 00 00 03 00 00 00 00

+If that works, then try the authentication challenge request again:

+90 1A 00 00 01 00 00
+If you're still getting errors, you might want to try:

+Getting the card version information:

+90 60 00 00 00

+Getting application IDs (to see what applications exist on the card):

+90 6A 00 00 00
+This will help us understand what state the card is in and make proper adjustments to the commands.